contreraskallens/comparative-approach-acquisition/README.md

 # Towards a Comparative Approach to Language Acquisition
-Script for producing figures from Christiansen, Contreras Kallens &amp; Trecca (In Press) Towards A Comparative Approach to Language Acquisition.
-CDPS.
+Script for producing figures from Christiansen, Contreras Kallens &amp; Trecca (In Press). *Towards A Comparative Approach to Language Acquisition*. *Current Directions in Psychological Science*.

-# Data origins
+# Data sources

 * `isbilen_tallies.csv`